 As a business owner, you should think about developing a mobile security plan for the sake of both your business and your customers.
 Fortunately, you don’t need to focus on technical improvement.
 Instead, you need to focus on educating your employees.
 In order for your mobile security plan to be effective, you need to make this education ongoing and interactive.
 You should make the education measurable, so that you can identify which aspects of mobile security your employees still need to work on.

 Besides education, you should encrypt sensitive data on mobile devices.
 Both apps and operating systems should be kept up to date, as mobile malware tends to be more effective on older versions of apps and operating systems.
-While you may not want to eliminate the Bring Your Own Device policies in your workplace completely, you should ban the use of jail broken smartphones.
-You should also ask your employees to keep a password on their mobile devices.
+In order to achieve this, you should collaborate with a company like Trustonic, which provides services to secure your smart devices and enable trust.

 The case between Apple and the FBI only serves to highlight the importance of mobile security for all businesses, from small mom-and-pop companies to massive businesses like Apple and Google. it is up to you to put a mobile security plan in to place to protect your business and your customers from security breaches.
 Don’t make the mistake of considering mobile security to be your last priority.
 Many businesses have had to learn this lesson the hard way after suffering a major mobile security incident.